Audiveris/audiveris/docs/_pages/ui_tools/chords.md

 ![](../assets/images/next_in_voice_after.png)

-You can always **undo** such task, as any other UI task described here, via `Sheet | Undo` or `Ctrl-Z` standard commands.
+We can always **undo** such task, as any other UI task described here, via `Sheet | Undo` or `Ctrl+Z` standard commands.

-Also if you want, much later in the process, to cancel this task, you can always get back to selecting the same chords and you'll be offered to **cancel** the task.
+Also if we want, much later in the process, to cancel this task, we can always get back to selecting the same chords and we'll be offered to **cancel** the task.
 Cancelling this action removes the relation (and thus the related guidance).

 #### [cancel] Same Voice